Memory-Efficient Differentially Private Training with Gradient Random Projection

 \subsection{Na\"ive DP-GaLore}

-A straightforward DP version of GaLore computes the SVD of per-sample gradients and applies privatization before projection (see \cref{app:galore-details}).
-However, this na\"ive DP-GaLore inherits the high memory cost of storing per-sample gradients of DP-SGD or DP-Adam, offering little improvement over them.
+Na\"ive DP-GaLore applies privatization and subsequently computes the SVD of layer gradients before projection (see \cref{app:galore-details} for details).
+However, this approach inherits the high memory cost of storing per-sample gradients of DP-SGD or DP-Adam, offering little improvement over them.
 In addition, computing SVDs for each layer becomes computationally expensive for large models.
 Finally, clipping full-dimensional gradients—rather than their projected versions—leads to degraded utility, as discussed in \cref{sec:exp-vit-pretraining}.